-The Museum’s Simon-Skjodt Center for the Prevention of Genocide is leading a multiyear initiative, in partnership with the National Security Archive at The George Washington University, to explore the failure of the international community to prevent or effectively respond to past cases of genocide.
+The Museum’s Simon-Skjodt Center for the Prevention of Genocide led a multiyear initiative, in partnership with the National Security Archive at The George Washington University, to explore the failure of the international community to prevent or effectively respond to past cases of genocide.

 April 2014 marked the 20th anniversary of the Rwandan genocide, in which 500,000 to one million Rwandans, predominantly Tutsis, were massacred in just 100 days.
 The first phase of our initiative explored whether the international community could have foreseen and prevented this genocide.

 This series of “electronic briefing books” provides in-depth background to pivotal events before and during the genocide when international action could have made a difference.
 Learn More